MPeace/portfolio/cases/cs2.md

 <h4>Background</h4>
 <p>Working for a leading government news media company,  I was responsible for maintaining and improving our in-house software used for the management and marketing of company events.</p>

-<p>Following the completion of several acquisitions within a short period of time, evolving our event management app and processes to incorporate the new organizations became an important element of integration efforts. </p>
+<p>Following the completion of several acquisitions within a short period of time, evolving our event management app and processes to incorporate the new organizations became an important element of integration efforts.</p>

 <h4>Project Objectives</h4>
 <p>In preparation for this initiative, we identified three main objectives: </p>

 <ul>
 <li>Improve product efficiency while increasing active users</li>
-<li>Increase and validate product credibility for our newly integrated businesses </li>
+<li>Increase and validate product credibility for our newly integrated businesses</li>
-<li>Evolve our product with a focus on scalability to support a fast growing a fast growing events business.</li>
+<li>Evolve our product with a focus on scalability to support a fast growing events business.</li>
 </ul>

 <img src="../assets/images/cs02-01.png" />
 <img src="../assets/images/cs02-02.png" />
+<div class="imgcaption">Audits were completed of the existing platform.</div>

 <h4>Strategy / Approach</h4>
-<p>Conducted audits  to determine  inconsistencies in the different components used on build each event, gathered who had access to create events and analyzed existing user flows and user journeys. </p>
+<p></p>

 <p> During this stage we put a  significant focus on identifying  potential new components that may be needed  while we introduced new users to the platform as a part of post acquisition integrations.
 And simultaneously ensure a successful roll-out to establish credibility with the newly acquired businesses, leading to increased adoption.</p>